fkie/message_filters/README.md

 The library filters support arbitrary arities, i.e., the grouping of multiple data types, where items of different types are combined and passed on as a unit.
-This is particularly useful to process messages from distinct topics which belong together conceptually, e.g., the `sensor_msgs::Image` and `sensor_msgs::CameraInfo` messages from a calibrated camera.
+This is particularly useful to process messages from distinct topics which belong together conceptually, e.g., the `sensor_msgs::msg::Image` and `sensor_msgs::msg::CameraInfo` messages from a calibrated camera.

 Getting Started
 ---------------